carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 ---
 ## Generate ERPs from an EEG recording using a basic procedure

-#### **Import or Load a set file into EEGLAB**
+#### **Import or Load an edf file into EEGLAB**

-Let's start with a new set file.
+Let's start with a new edf file.
 Here is how to clear existing EEG structures from workspace:

 ![eeglab clear]({{ page.root }}/fig/eeglab_clear_crop.png)